 Amount of collections now applied as revenue receivables.

 Amount of collections now applied as revenue collected for other funds earned in the current fiscal year.

+Amount of collections now applied as revenue collected for other appropriations within the same fund earned in the current fiscal year.

 Amount of collections now applied to revenue of the succeeding fiscal year.

 Amount of collections now applied as a reimbursement to a current or subsequent fiscal year’s appropriation.